dfmcphee/code-style/introduction/readme.md

 ## Philosophy & structure

-We strive to write modular, component driven CSS with a clear seperation of concerns, structured so they are reuseable and findable.
-In the end, our code should be easy to maintain by anyone - even for new people entering a project.
+We strive to write modular, component driven CSS with a clear separation of concerns, structured so they are reuseable and easy to find.
+In the end, our code should be easy to maintain by anyone – even for new people entering a project.

-These guidelines are a summary of our base principles: Our code bases should all...
+These guidelines are a summary of our base principles: Our code bases should all be:

-* Be written like a single person typed it
+* Composed as if written by only one person
-* Be components first
+* Components first
-* Be page specific only as a last resort
+* Page specific only as a last resort
-* Be written with nesting no deeper than 2 levels preferably
+* Written with nesting (preferably) no deeper than 2 levels

 Our separation of concerns is reflected by our style directory structure as follows: